The Reablement Review (Reablement)

 Preparing the person

-Under the Care Act you must provide specific information to the person (or their representative if they lack capacity) as early as possible for the purpose of maximising their involvement in the review and any subsequent Care and Support processes.
-Wherever practical this must be provided before the review process begins.
+Under the Care Act you must provide information about the review process to the person (or their representative if they lack capacity) as early as possible.
+This will help ensure their involvement in the review and any subsequent Care and Support processes.
+Wherever practical this should be provided before the review process begins.

-The information that must be provided is as follows:
+The information that should be provided is as follows:

-If you intend to ask specific questions during the review you must provide these questions to the person to support them to prepare.
+If you intend to ask specific questions during the review you should provide these questions to the person to support them to prepare.

 Information about finances